Top 23 cloud computing skills to boost your career in 2023

 22. Multi-cloud

-Gone are the days when using a single cloud provider is considered an IT best practice.
-In 2023 and beyond, many organizations are moving to a multi-cloud approach that limits the risk of vendor lock-in to any one specific provider.
+Gone are the days when using a single cloud provider was considered an IT best practice.
+In 2025 and beyond, many organizations are moving to a multi-cloud approach that limits the risk of vendor lock-in to one specific provider.
+Multi-cloud also provides resilience, enabling organizations to deploy in more locations.
+It's incumbent upon cloud professionals to learn how best to design, arrange and manage multi-cloud deployments for operational resilience, availability and cost control.

 23. Analytics

 There is no shortage of available learning resources to help you build and continually augment your cloud computing skills.
-These include both formal training at colleges, as well as free and paid online resources.
+These include formal training at colleges, as well as free and paid online resources.
 Many businesses also offer on-the-job training opportunities.